3. The Bass

 In this case, the bass plays the note C2 (a C).
 We will see what C2 exactly means in the next lesson.
 For now, think of it as simply a musical note.

-by Daft Punk, it's practically matching the kick rhythm with a bit of drums.
+Listen to the bass in Around the World by Daft Punk.
+It's practically creating the kick drum rhythm with a bit of melody.

 Duration of Bass Notes